MisaGu/mojito-hooks/README.md

 ## Roadmap

-**In Development > Sergey:**
+**In Development:**

 - Working in `gqlDataNormalizer.util`.
 - Add new `useItemSlug` hook (similar to `useCollectionSlug`).

-**In Development > Dani:**

 - Check refetch function return for `useCollectionItemCurrentBids()`.
 - Can we type-check queries and variables (check they match) in QueryKey.get and return type in prefetchQuery?

 **Not assigned / TODO:**

-- Use react-query to store auth data and get rid of AuthProvider, etc.
-- Create backend task to automatically log in with demo account (non-expiring token).
+- useCollectionItemCurrentBids - add select functionality on original request
+- useCollectionItemBidsList - item id should be automatically taken from url;
+- MHP - add notitfication about the server timezone and time - so the client will know how to adjust the client time and by.
+- After docs complete check all gql requests that it contains all possible data from the API
+- REFACTOR path.util
+- memoise every fn in marketplaceCollectionsInfoWithItemsIdAndSlug.util
+- rename useCollectionsInfo folder to useCollectionsDetails
+- rename useLazyMojitoOneLot folder to useCollectionItemById
+- rename useProfile folder to useMojitoUser
+- remove all contentful hooks 🤦‍♂️
+- normalize all contentful responses so they do not have any null values (strings or arrays only)

 - Use Codegen.
-- Docs API tables.
-- When calling refetch on `useMarketplaceCollectionsSlugWithItemsId`, results are sorted differently.
-- Rename almost everything that say "auction" to collection.
 - Add force option to all hooks.
 Is this the best implementation (removeQuery vs refetch).
+- Rename almost everything that say "auction" to collection.

+- Use react-query to store auth data and get rid of AuthProvider, etc.
+- When calling refetch on `useMarketplaceCollectionsSlugWithItemsId`, results are sorted differently.
 - Rename "Query" types/interfaces.
 See IMojitoMarketplaceResponse, IIMojitoCollectionBySlugRequest...

 **Note:**